sourcegraph/about/handbook/people-ops/hiring/reference_check_questions.md

 * If you were writing their annual review today, where would they have an opportunity to improve or build on their skills?
 * Do you have any advice for their future manager?
 * Was there ever a time where [candidate] was disrespectful in any way to other members of the team?
+* (HM then jumps in with any specific questions they have for the reference)